Prince of Foxes (film): Reception

+The Santa Cruz Sentinel published an Associated Press capsule review by Bob Thomas on December 13, 1949: “ “Prince of Foxes" is above-average swashbuckling stuff.
+Beautifully filmed in authentic Italian backgrounds, it has enough highlights to offset the dull moments of florid dialogue.
+Tyrone Power is properly dashing, and Orson Welles and Wanda Hendrix support.
+Good escapist entertainment."

 It was nominated for two Oscars during the 22nd Academy Awards: Best Black and White Cinematography (Leon Shamroy) and Best Costume Design, Black and White (Vittorio Nino Novarese).
-They lost the Cinematography award to Battleground (Paul C. Bogel) while they lost the Costume Design award to The Heiress (Edith Head and Gile Steele).
+It lost the Cinematography award to Battleground (Paul C. Bogel) and lost the Costume Design award to The Heiress (Edith Head and Gile Steele).